Softdrink117/gbsc-sync-combiner/README.md

 *First step of assembly: resistors and decoupling capacitor.*

-![The second step of assembly: IC and headers](./gbsc-sync-combiner-v1-3/photos/s2.jpg) *Second step of assembly: IC installation.*
+![The second step of assembly: IC and headers](./gbsc-sync-combiner-v1-3/photos/s2.jpg) *Second step of assembly: IC and headers.*

-![The third step of assembly: VGA connector.](./gbsc-sync-combiner-v1-3/photos/s3.jpg) *Final step of assembly: VGA connector.*
+![The third step of assembly: VGA connector.](./gbsc-sync-combiner-v1-3/photos/s3.jpg) *Final step of assembly: VGA connector.
+Note that there is flux residue visible in this picture, which must be cleaned before use.*

 ### BOM